gregjasonroberts/Covid19_forecast_modeling/README.md

 * The dates columns were transposed and placed in a separate variable to later get added to a new dataframe
 * The original dataset values are cumulative and in order to create a time series of incremental changes, the new dataset was differenced.
 * The early dataset was quite sparse so for all models the time period was standardized to analyze from May through late December 2020.
+* The dataset for XGBOOST and NN required datapoints to be treated as independent features and therefore needed to be extracted when building the test/train split.

 ### EDA
 I looked at the case fataltity ratio and lagged correlations to understand the relationships that will drive the best predictions of future deaths.
 Below are a few highlights: